 The degree of competition in the property industry varies considerably be sector and geography.
-In general, Belle may compete with other developers for purchases of land, as well as clientele for its residential and club projects.
-The degree of competition within the casino/gaming industry is influenced by potential new entrants, evolving customer preferences, and rival casinos, all of which can affect market share
+Ingeneral, Belle may compete with other developers for purchases of land, as well as clientele for its residential and club projects.

 Changes in Local and International Interest Rates